 Basic earnings per common share is computed by dividing income or loss by the weighted average number of common shares outstanding for the period.
 Diluted earnings per common share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
-For purposes of determining earnings per common share, the potentially dilutive securities the Company had outstanding were SARs, restricted stock units and performance shares.
-For the years ended September 30, 2022 and September 30, 2021, the diluted weighted average shares outstanding shown on the Consolidated Statements of Income reflects the potential dilution as a result of these securities as determined using the Treasury Stock Method.
+For purposes of determining earnings per common share, the potentially dilutive securities the Company had outstanding during fiscal 2023, 2022 and/or 2021 were SARs, restricted stock units and performance shares.
+For the years ended September 30, 2023 and September 30, 2022, the diluted weighted average shares outstanding shown on the Consolidated Statements of Income reflects the potential dilution as a result of these securities as determined using the Treasury Stock Method.
 SARs, restricted stock units and performance shares that are antidilutive are excluded from the calculation of diluted earnings per common share.
-There were 2,858 securities excluded as being antidilutive for the year ended September 30, 2022 and 320,222 securities excluded as being antidilutive for the year ended September 30, 2021.
-As the Company recognized a net loss for the year ended September 30, 2020, the aforementioned potentially dilutive securities, amounting to 411,890 securities, were not recognized in the diluted earnings per share calculation for 2020.
+There were 3,888 securities, 2,858 securities and 320,222 securities excluded as being antidilutive for the years ended September 30, 2023, 2022 and 2021, respectively.